TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

 - maintainers index the knowledge on the web, charge a fee for answers on queries that depends on the amount of usage and the cost of maintenance<br><br>

-### derivatives market (newly designed economy offering features like risk free interest without printing new money)
+### Derivatives market (newly designed economy offering features like risk free interest without printing new money)

 - advanced monetary system